-The Executive Group is made up of Network Directors Professor Gary Foster (University of Bristol) and Professor Neil Boonham (Newcastle University) and Network Managers Dr Diane Hird and Dr Nina Ockendon-Powell (University of Bristol).
+The Executive Group is made up of Network Directors Prof Gary Foster (University of Bristol), Prof Neil Boonham (Newcastle University) and Dr Andy Bailey (University of Bristol).
+The Network Managers are Dr Diane Hird and Dr Nina Ockendon-Powell (University of Bristol).

 The Executive Group designs and plans CONNECTED programme activities, performs sifting, shortlisting and reviewing of competitions/calls for applications, and develops key programme documentation and publications.
 Executive Group outputs are reviewed and approved by the Management Board.

 Prof Gary Foster (Director)

 Professor Gary Foster is a leading Professor of Molecular Plant Pathology at the University of Bristol, UK.
 He has authored over 100 scientific papers, reviews and books.
 He established the international multidisciplinary journal Molecular Plant Pathology and served as its Editor-in Chief from 2000 – 2012.
 His research is focused on a range of interconnecting themes that include plant virology, plant pathology, plant molecular biology, molecular mycology and biotechnology.

 He has delivered highly applied work internationally, such as identification and test development work for viruses that cause Cassava brown streak disease, one of the most devastating plant diseases for smallholders in East and Central Africa.
 His cassava research was highlighted as a major breakthrough by the UK government.
 He has also been involved in the production of guidelines for international safe movement of vegetative germplasm, relevant to root and tuber crops.